The Ultimate Comparison: Dragonflies and Mayflies

 A blue dasher dragonfly (Pachydiplax longipennis) perched on the tip of a twig.
 This skimmer dragonfly has a pale blue body, clear wings, and bright green eyes.

-This blue dasher dragonfly (Pachydiplax longipennis) is a member of the skimmer family Libellulidae.
+This blue dasher dragonfly <em>Pachydiplax longipennis<em> is a member of the skimmer family Libellulidae Photograph taken by the author Copyright Now I Wonder

 The anatomy of both dragonfly and mayfly larvae differ based on their eating behavior.

 Both types of insect have mouthparts that consist of a labrum, mandibles, maxillae, hypopharynx, and labium.
-Dragonflies are unique among insects in that their labiums (roughly analogous to a lower lip) are highly specialized and can be shot forward from the head like a harpoon to attack their prey.
-Once prey has been captured, the labium is retracted to the head where the larva’s mandibles can chew it.
+Dragonflies stand out among insects because their labiums, similar to a lower lip, specialize in shooting forward like a harpoon to capture prey.
+After capturing prey, the labium retracts to the head, where the larvae’s mandibles chew it.

 Mayfly larvae lack this spear-gun-like mouth anatomy; instead, their mouthparts vary depending on the type of mayfly and how each eats.